-Use a plastic or mesh netting with 6-inch squares for plants that produce a large amount of branching stems such as snapdragons or zinnias.
+Use a mesh or plastic netting with 6-inch squares for plants that produce a large amount of branching stems such as snapdragons or zinnias.

-Pound metal or heavy wooden stakes at each corner and the perimeter of the garden bed to stick up about 4-feet and a spaced about 8-feet apart.
-The netting should be about 18-inches above the ground.
+Pound metal or heavy wooden stakes at each corner and the perimeter of the garden bed stick up about 4 feet and are spaced about 8 feet apart.
+The netting should be about 18 inches above the ground.

 Secure the netting by pulling it tight over the stakes or by using zip ties to attach it to the stakes.
 The netting should be suspended over the plants.

 This netting should be set up at the latest before the plant reaches a foot.
-The plant will grow up through the netting square as they grow taller and will support them through rain and wind.
+The plant will grow up through the netting square as they grow taller and will support them through rain and high winds.

-Support active and fast-growing climber plants such as sweet peas and clematis with a strong trellis or something similar.
+Support active and fast-growing climber plants such as sweet peas, pole beans, and clematis with a strong trellis or something similar.

 You can create a trellis by using 6-foot tall wooden or metal posts spaced 8-10 feet apart down the row and attaching metal fencing such as chicken wire to the posts.

 As the plant vines grow to a foot, secure them to the fencing with twine.
-Add a new layer of twine up the fence as often as once a week as they continue to grow.
+Add a new layer of twine up the fence as often as once a week as you see new growth.

-Tomato and wire cages or grids are a great source of support for heavy-headed blooming flowers such as peonies.
+Tomato, wire, and peony cages or grids are a great source of support for top heavy blooming flowers such as peonies.